WVM2011-04

 Sop: doesn't have to spend a ton; just be open

-ML: assume on website, in Tidings; presumably word will get out
+ML: assume on website, in Tidings; presumably word will get

-Sokol: notification area in Appendix D is signif wider; those are required
+Sokol: notification area in Appendix D is signif wider; those

 in Tidings, etc; expense of mailing, District pays